xb36/transgram/README.md

 ### Security Implications

-The uploaded files are stored on the Transgram server.
+The uploaded files are stored on your Transgram server.
 Note that this improves privacy as opposed to fetching the file from the Telegram servers every time the client (re)connects.
 It as well allows deletion of files on one side without affecting the other.

-Note that there is no authorization mechanism in place other than the filename itself, which is preceeded by a 16 digit alphanumerical part of the sha256 sum of the file, and contains the filename as saved on Telegram (e.g. "file-36") as well as the file ending (e.g. ".mp4").
+Note, howver, that there is no authorization mechanism in place other than the filename itself, which is preceeded by a 16 digit alphanumerical part of the sha256 sum of the file, and contains the filename as saved on Telegram (e.g. "file-36") as well as the file ending (e.g. ".mp4").
 This allows your support clients to share files, e.g. by sending the link to a file via Email, and protects files from visitors that do not know the filename.
-However, it _theoretically_ allows attackers to brute-force file names.
-Given 26 letters and 10 numbers, the likelyhood for a random guess is around n/36^16, with n being the number of stored files of a given type, given the Telegram filename and type is known to the attacker.
-Say you have 1 Million PNG images stored on your server, the likelyhood to find one of them in a random guess would then be around 0.0000000000000000126%, which is a percentage with 16 zeros after the dot and considered "basically zero".
-However, just be aware that files are not "private" by any means, and you may as well want to raise awareness on the clientside about this fact.
+Given 26 letters and 10 numbers, the likelyhood for a random guess is around n/36^16, Say you have 1 Million PNG images stored on your server, the likelyhood to find one of them in a random guess would then be around 0.0000000000000000126%, which is a percentage with 16 zeros after the dot and considered "basically zero".
+However, just be aware that files are not "private" by default, and you may as well want to raise awareness on the clientside about this fact.

 ## Chat Types
 ### Groups